 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or anemia.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, high cholesterol, any type of infection, or a history of tuberculosis or skin cancer.
 Tell your doctor if you are on dialysis.

 Possible Side Effects While Using This Medicine